LekoArts/secco/CONTRIBUTING.md

 Hi!
 We're excited that you are interested in contributing to secco.
 Before submitting your contribution, please read through the follow guide.
 Thanks!

+## Setup

 Make sure that you have at least [Node.js](https://nodejs.dev/en/) 18 or later installed.
-The secco repository uses [pnpm](https://pnpm.io/installation) as its package manager.
+The secco repository uses [pnpm](https://pnpm.io/installation) as its package manager so you'll also need to [install pnpm](https://pnpm.io/installation).
+We'd recommend using `corepack enable`.

 To develop and test secco: